Background

 “Common Safety” references basic precautions against everyday harms, like burns and falls.
 It suggests the everyday person in common situations in public, at work, and at home has an important role in protecting themselves and others with preparation and awareness.
-It captures the ubiquitous beginnings of targeted violence, yet empowers us all to be more active bystanders to report concerns, and reach out to experts for support before tragedy strikes.
+It captures the ubiquitous beginnings of targeted violence, as the U.S. grapples with its mass shooting epidemic, yet empowers us all to be more active bystanders to report concerns, and reach out to experts for support before tragedy strikes.

 Creative Vision—Ending domestic terrorism becomes a practical matter of public safety.
-It normalizes discussion, learning and support for mental health where help is readily available, devoid of shame, and rounds out prevention.
-Mental health is human health—on par with taking care of ourselves', loved ones' and our community's physical health.
+It normalizes discussion, learning and support for mental health where help becomes readily available, devoid of shame, and rounds out prevention.
+Mental health is human health—on par with first aid for ourselves', loved ones' and our community's physical health.
 Prevailing attitudes/data are showing greater understanding and acceptance of mental well-being as a critical component to overall health.
-Greater receptivity and everyday hands-on involvement spurs vigilance in prevention.
+Greater receptivity and everyday hands-on involvement spurs vigilance against a mass-shooting epidemic.

 "Make it Stop" captures an unrestrained, emotional response to pain.
 Often characterized as a child's plea for help, it evokes a visceral and universal sentiment in the wake of increased mass shootings and driver rampage unleashed on open crowds.
-The mark represents prevention rooted in a down-to-earth "real & raw" approach, acknowledging the need for social connection, active listening, community education, mental health awareness and proactive bystanding.
+The mark represents prevention rooted in a down-to-earth "real & raw" approach in acknowledging the realities: the need for social connection, active listening, community education, mental health awareness and proactive bystanding.

 Exploration of negative space, hand drawn elements and type face customization